polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/06-first-function.md

    cargo build --package collectibles
    ```

-	 Your code should compile without any warnings.
+	 Your code should now compile without any warnings.